toritried/lostletters/_posts/2023-06-05-summer-crochet.md

 ---
 layout: post
 title: "Summer Crochet: Heat-Resistent Modesty"
 date: 2023-06-05 19:53
-tags:  [crochet, crafting, learning]
+tags:
+  - crafting
+  - learning
 ---
 On the <a target="_blank" href="https://32bit.cafe/discord/">32bit.cafe discord</a>, I asked for learning accountability buddies who would agree to write a weekly blog post about anything they've learned in the past week.
 If you want to join in, I'd love that!
 I originally planned to start with strength training for running, but my gradual, multi-week return to exercise post-covid has dampened my excitement for my original topic.
 All this stationary living has jumpstarted a personal fiber arts renaissance at the weirdest time of year.
 It just hit 29 C (84.2 F) today, which is far from my typical knitting weather; however, I've had some <a target="_blank" href="https://www.ravelry.com/people/thebingeknitter/stash/firefly-2">linen yarn</a> in my stash since August 2016 that is begging to be made into something that I'll actually wear.
 <!--excerpt-->